theqoqqi/uasset-diff-tool/README.md

 - `--output <file>`
   If set, writes output to a file instead of the console.

+- `--json-output <file>`
+  If set, also writes a detailed JSON report of the diffs to the specified file.

+- `--pretty-json`
+  Enable indented (pretty) formatting for JSON output.

 - `--renamed-files <file>`
   Path to a file listing renamed files (space-separated pairs).